 Harvard Student Agencies, Inc. (HSA) is the largest student-run company in the world, employing more than 500 undergraduates annually.
 Founded in 1957, HSA is a multimillion dollar nonprofit that provides Harvard students with meaningful opportunities for employment and hands-on business education.
 Student managers lead all aspects of the operations and strategy behind HSA's 14 businesses, which range from publishing to tutoring to bartending, including Let's Go (the leader in student travel), HSA Cleaners (a laundry and dry-cleaning service), and The Harvard Shop (a storefront and web retail business).
 Harvard Student Agencies, Inc., is not a part of Harvard University - it is a separate student-run organization affiliated with Harvard University.

-Our executive team is composed of 5 Harvard undergraduate managers who directly oversee all aspects the Academies at Harvard, and our panel of advisers includes faculty at Harvard University and corporate members of Harvard Student Agencies.
+Our executive team is composed of 5 Harvard undergraduate managers who directly oversee all aspects the Academies by Harvard Student Agencies, and our panel of advisers includes faculty at Harvard University and corporate members of Harvard Student Agencies.
 We bring the right skill set to get the job done.

 Akanksha is a sophomore in Lowell House studying philosophy and government.
 Originally from Southern California, she now lives in Boston with her family.
 When she's not in the office, Akanksha can be found studying in the Lowtel, volunteering with PBHA, and dogspotting in the Yard.

-The Academies at Harvard is a branch of Harvard Student Agencies, a non-profit business run by Harvard undergraduate students.
+The Academies by Harvard Student Agencies is a branch of Harvard Student Agencies, a non-profit business run by Harvard undergraduate students.
 Learn more at hsa.net.